Herminio A. Astorga: Political career

-In 1959, Astorga was elected councilor for the then fourth district of Manila under the Liberal Party during the incumbency of Mayor Arsenio Lacson.
+In 1959, Astorga was elected councilor for the fourth district of Manila under the Liberal Party during the incumbency of Mayor Arsenio Lacson.
 When Lacson died in 1962, Vice Mayor Antonio Villegas took over as mayor and President Diosdado Macapagal appointed Astorga to succeed Villegas as vice mayor of Manila.

 As vice mayor, he was tapped by President Macapagal to act as national spokesman of his Moral Regeneration program.
 In 1964, he was the recipient of The Outstanding Young Men (TOYM) award for political leadership.
 He was the first athlete to receive this award.
 He was the first public official who proclaimed June 24 as Manila’s Foundation Day in 1962.
 Since then, the city has observed the event as “Araw ng Manila".

 In 1967, he narrowly lost reelection to Councilor Felicismo Cabigao of the Nacionalista Party.

 Later life

 After leaving politics, Astorga taught courses in public administration, government, business, credit and management at the Graduate School of the University of Santo Tomas, as well as other colleges throughout Manila.